gdiet/backup/README.md

 To upgrade a DedupFS installation to a newer version:

-* Unpack the new DedupFS archive to the DedupFS repository directory, next to the existing installation, possibly overwriting existing `*.html` documentation files in the installation directory.
+* Unpack the new DedupFS apps archive to the DedupFS repository directory, next to the existing DedupFS apps installation, possibly overwriting existing `*.html` documentation files in the installation directory.
 The repository directory now should look like this:

 ```
 [directory]  data